Disc galaxy

 The Sculptor Galaxy (NGC 253) is a disk galaxy.

 A disc galaxy (or disk galaxy) is a galaxy characterized by a galactic disc.
-This is a flattened circular volume of stars that are mainly orbiting the galactic core in the same plane.
+This is a flattened circular volume of stars that are mainly orbiting the galactic core in the same plane, although not always in the same direction.
 These galaxies may or may not include a central non-disc-like region (a galactic bulge).
 They will typically have an orbiting mass of gas and dust in the same plane as the stars.
-Interactions with other nearby galaxies can perturb and stretch the galactic disk.
+(A lenticular galaxy may be former spiral galaxy from which much of the gas and dust has been stripped.)
+Interactions with other nearby galaxies can perturb and stretch the galactic disk, sometimes completely disrupting the disk.